Der1248/Regnum/README.txt

 et77 for great ideas
 wuschel1912 for testing
 jumali for testing
+Verlo for language improvements
+Skamiz Kazzarch for warning fixes

 Info:
-50 achievements to earn, 11 differend monsters to hunt, 6 animals to tame, 20 differend mods, more than 20 new ores, 129 skins, 11 differend craft types, 6 xp types, up to 8 very big bagpacks, a huge inventory, many tools with cool functions and more then 3700 different blocks, items and tools.
+54 achievements to earn, 18 differend monsters to hunt, 6 animals to tame, 58 differend mods, 15 new ores, more than 100 skins, 10 new craft types, 8 xp types, up to 8 very big bagpacks, a huge inventory, and many tools with cool functions.
 Craft keys, colect xp, craft battleaxes, armor, guns and lots more.
 And this in only one Game.

 License:
 See README.txt in each mod for more information